ESCOMP/CTSM/doc/source/users_guide/running-special-cases/running-the-prognostic-crop-model.rst

  Running the prognostic crop model
 ===================================

-The prognostic crop model is setup to work with CLM4.5-BGC or CLM4.0-CN (with or without DV) for present day conditions and we have surface and initial condition datasets at f19 resolution.
+The prognostic crop model is setup to work with +|version|-BGC or CLM4.0-CN (with or without DV) for present day conditions and we have surface and initial condition datasets at f19 resolution.
 In order to use the initial condition file, we need to set the ``RUN_TYPE`` to startup rather than ``hybrid`` since the compset for f19 sets up to use an initial condition file without crop active.
 To activate the crop model you can choose a compset that has "CROP" in the name such as "ICRUCLM45BGCCROP" or simply add "-crop on" to ``CLM_CONFIG_OPTS``.